smwolfskill/Skybox/README.md

 `python -m SimpleHTTPServer 8000`

-Then open the game in your browser:
+Then open the app in your browser:

 `localhost:8000/Teapot.html`